temporalio/cli/docs/cmd-options/search-attribute.md

 	- cli
 ---

+Alias: **-s**
 Set Search Attribute on a schedule.
 Format: key=value.
 Use valid JSON formats for value.